Gordonby/Devcenter/README.md

 ## Devcenter concepts

+### Projects

+Both Devbox and Deployment Environments use several common Devcenter components to drive their experiences.
+Central to these is the concept of `Projects`.
+A project is what binds the developer access to developer workstations through Devbox and the relevant templates from ADE.

+### Azure Services

 A typical Devcenter configuration depends on & integrates a lot of Azure Services.
 This can be a little confusing, but also takes time to correctly configure a working environment.
 The IaC in this repository provides the consistency of creation and configuration of all these components via 2-3 az cli commands.

 ```mermaid